miker704/Strife/patch_V5_notes.md

     - Added styles for Sakura Dreams profile effect to profile effect preview modal.
     - Added Pixie Dust profile effect to profile effect preview modal.
     - Added styles for Pixie Dust profile effect to profile effect preview modal.
+    - Added BlankEffectImage.png to be used in pauses between animations for profile effects.